The History of the Ford Mustang

-Vehicle sales dropped in the early 90s recession, affecting the Mustang’s popularity.
+Regarding 90s sales, there was a drop due to the early 90s recession, affecting the Mustang’s popularity.
 Mustang production decreased as a result, although diehard fans continued to support classic and modern Mustang sales.

 Ford made minor changes to please awaiting customers in new aluminum wheels on the 1991 Mustang.
 In spite of a slump in sales, Mustangs were still a preferred choice for drivers because of their affordable price.

 Ford introduced the Mach III concept car with sculpted carbon fiber body panels to elongate the hood, coupled with a short rear deck, dual cockpit, and three-spoke steering wheel.
 The Mach III was inspired by the original 1965 Mustang.